 Good news!
 Direct-to-consumer companies are now finding workarounds to this standard procedure.
 They’re offering direct, convenient care from the comfort of your home without relying on the same old insurance system.

-Alpha (HelloAlpha.com) is one of these DTC telemedicine companies that offers a better way.
+Alpha (HelloAlpha.com) is one of these modern online primary care companies that offers convenience through telemedicine.
 With the Alpha Medical service, women get treated within 24 hours instead of weeks to months, and the service comes with a convenient yearly fee that makes it a lot easier to manage your budget.
 Alpha is specifically focused on providing women with convenient access to high-quality care.
 This article reviews the ins and outs of Alpha’s online physician visit (and pharmacy) to help you decide if you might want to give it a try.

 What is Hello Alpha?